H.R. 5543: Baltic Security Assessment Act of 2025

 State Department and Pentagon officials

-They would have to produce the assessment on a six-month deadline and coordinate across diplomacy, defense, cyber, and regional security issues.
+They would have to produce the assessment on a six-month deadline and coordinate across diplomacy, defense, cyber, and regional security.

-House Foreign Affairs, House Armed Services, Senate Foreign Relations, and Senate Armed Services
+House Foreign Affairs, House Armed Services, Senate Foreign Relations, Senate Armed Services

-These committees are the bill's named recipients and would be expected to use the report for oversight and possible next-step legislation.
+These four committees are the bill's named recipients and would be expected to use the report for oversight and any next-step legislation.

-H.R.
-5543 says their role in advancing threats to the Baltic region should be examined directly in the report.
+The bill directs the report to examine their role in advancing threats to the Baltic region directly.

 The public and U.S. partners

-Because the report must be submitted in unclassified form, they could see the main conclusions if the bill becomes law and the report is released as required.
+Because the report must be submitted unclassified, they could read the main conclusions if the bill becomes law and the report is released as required.

 Share this story